xpinero/xpinero/README.md

 ### What I am working on 👨🏽‍💻

 - 🔭 I’m currently working on ...
-Personal website portfolio, retaking the GCA
+My personal portfolio website, a CRUD API app, retaking the GCA
 - 🌱 I’m currently learning ...
 React, Redux, NodeJS, Express, Python, .NET
 - 👯 I’m looking to collaborate on ...
 Any humanitarian or non profit project
 - 🤔 I’m looking for help with ...
 Getting recruited
 - 💬 Ask me about ... motorcycles, bees or anything really
 - 😄 Pronouns: ...
 He/Him/Sir
 - ⚡ Fun fact: ...
-My bees 🐝  like to eat fried fruit juice
+I have never met someone with my name

 <h3>🛠 Tech Stack</h3>